saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

   <TabItem value="Android">

-  The expected output will be a **port number**.
-This is needed when you want to connect the device to ADB, see step 7.
+  The expected output will be a **port number**, which you'll need when you want to connect the device to ADB (see Step 7).

   ```java
   localhost:7000  online